GypsyCrusader

-Paul Nicholas Miller (born August 11, 1988), better known as GypsyCrusader, (Note: Alternatively known as Gypsy Crusader, Gypsycrusader or Gypsy.) is an American white supremacist internet personality, of Mexican and Romani ancestry.
-Described as antisemitic and racist by various advocacy groups and the United States Department of Justice, he frequently live streams himself cosplaying as various contemporary popular culture personas.
-Aside from politics, he is a former journalist, Muay Thai fighter and trainer.
+Paul Nicholas Miller (born August 11, 1988), better known as GypsyCrusader, (Note: Alternatively known as Gypsy Crusader, Gypsycrusader or Gypsy.) is an American white supremacist Internet personality of Romani ancestry.
+Described as homophobic, antisemitic, and racist by various advocacy groups and the United States Department of Justice, he frequently live streams himself cosplaying as various contemporary popular culture personas.
+Miller is a former journalist, Muay Thai fighter, and trainer.

 In June 2021, Miller pleaded guilty to charges related to unlawful possession of a firearm and ammunition, leading to a 41-month-long imprisonment.
-He is known to have cosplayed as the Joker, the Riddler, Mario, (Note: Miller often names his characters, e.g., Real Life Joker, Right Wing Riddler, and Racist Mario.) and others while video chatting with strangers on the now-defunct website Omegle.
-He is known for his advocacy for a race war, espousing white supremacy and neo-Nazism.
+He is known to have cosplayed as the Joker, the Riddler, Mario, (Note: Miller often names his characters, e.g., Real Life Joker, Right Wing Riddler, and Racist Mario.) and others, while video chatting with strangers on the now-defunct website Omegle and other lesser-known video chat websites.
+He is known for his advocacy for a race war, espousing white supremacy, and neo-Nazism.
 He has been tied to multiple alt-right and far-right organizations, including the Proud Boys and the boogaloo movement.

 Early life

-Paul Nicholas Miller was born on August 11, 1988 in New York, to a Roma father and a Mexican mother.
-At 18 years old, Miller was arrested for shooting several people with a pellet gun.
+Paul Nicholas Miller was born on August 11, 1988, in New York.
+He is of Romani ancestry.

 Fighting career

-Miller began training in Muay Thai in 2008, at the age of 20.
-He had his first amateur fight in 2008 after only 3 months of training.
-He trained with the 9 Weapons Muay Thai and later The Institute.
-He became the Regional Light-Heavyweight Champion and the US National Champion in the World Kickboxing Association.
-Following a career altering car accident, he then became a trainer and coach, including for The Institute.
+Miller began training in Muay Thai in 2008 at the age of 20.
+After just three months of training, he made his amateur debut later that same year.
+During his early career, he trained with Weapons 9 Muay Thai before later joining The Institute.
+Over time, Miller captured both the Regional Light Heavyweight Championship and the U.S. National Championship under the World Kickboxing Association (WKA).

+On April 4, 2014, Miller challenged Andrew Ball for the WKA World Championship but was defeated by technical knockout in the second round.
+Following a career-altering car accident, Miller transitioned away from active competition and began working as a trainer and coach, including at The Institute.

+On February 28, 2026, Brand Risk Promotions announced a bout between Miller and rapper DeWayne D. Stevenson—better known as Supah Hot Fire—as the co-main event of "Brand Risk Promotions Event 13".
+The fight took place on March 14, 2026, in Miami, Florida, with Miller winning by split decision (2–1).

+Miller was scheduled to face Israeli influencer King Azoulay at Duel: Arena, an event promoted by Duel.com.
+The bout took place at the Kia Center on August 29, 2026, in Orlando, Florida, with Miller winning by split decision (2–1).
+Supporters of Miller in the crowd held up a Nazi flag and performed Nazi salutes, which was condemned by Orlando/Florida politicians such as Rick Scott, Anna Eskamani and Buddy Dyer.
+Miller also performed Nazi salutes after the final bell rung and made antisemitic comments about Azoulay during his post-fight speech.

+Miller has stated that his belief in Jesus Christ helps him get through his boxing matches.